dougaparry/Intro-to-R/Exercises/2_Wednesday.md

 1. What function would you use to read a file where fields were separated with “|”?
 2. What’s the difference between `read_csv()` and `read_csv2()`?
-3. Use the sample tables from the video (see the workbook linked one GitHub).
+3. Use the sample tables from the video (see the workbook linked on GitHub).
 Compute the rate for `table2`, and `table4a` + `table4b`.
 You will need to perform four operations:
     1. Extract the number of TB cases per country per year.
     2. Extract the matching population per country per year.
     3. Divide cases by population, and multiply by 10000.